dweaver/freeboard/README.md

 #.)
 Load a dashboard for a new device, verify resources are listed
 #.)
 Load a dashboard for an old device, verify resources are listed

+### Exosite Freeboard

+Exosite's Murano SaaS application uses Freeboard as a dashboarding tool, but makes a number of modifications to add single sign-on and Exosite-specific datasources and styles.
+Here are some details for the Exosite folks who maintain this repo.
+Most of the interesting code is in `plugins/exosite`, though

+One of the most surprising things about the Freeboard repo is that it builds the html "in place" in the root directory rather than a dist/ directory, and that the build artifacts such as minified JavaScript are under source control.
+For practical purposes it just means you need to ignore a number of files, but if someone became sufficiently annoyed it would be worth changing the build process.

+#### Building/deploying

+The standard Freeboard instructions above are roughly accurate, but a few additional steps are needed to get single sign on.
+Here's how I develop locally.

+- `git clone git@github.com:exosite/freeboard.git`
+- `git checkout develop`
+- `git checkout -b danweaver/<feature-name>`
+- `npm install`
+- `gulp` - this builds the local development version by default.
+- `python -m SimpleHTTPServer 80`
+- Add this line to /etc/hosts: `127.0.0.1 freeboarddev.hosted.exosite.io`
+- In your browser, navigate to a dashboard for a device `http://freeboarddev.hosted.exosite.io/?product=<product-id>&device=<device-id>&version=2`
+- You'll be redirected to exosite-dev where you can sign in and then get redirected to the dashboard.

+To deploy to dev/staging/prod, push to the develop/staging/master branches and then run the appropriate Jenkins job (https://build.exosite.com/job/device-dashboard-dev/, https://build.exosite.com/job/device-dashboard-staging/, https://build.exosite.com/job/device-dashboard-PROD/).
+I generally start with a PR against develop and then fast forward the other branches when they're ready for QA.

 ### Copyright